Skip to main content

 Separately, review the contract basics before you use any template:

 On invoicing, set the control list before volume arrives.
 Validate the customer tax ID in the relevant official source.
 Confirm invoice wording rules for the billing country, display currency and tax treatment consistently, and retain the documents that explain why tax was or was not charged.
-If reverse charge applies, insert the current required wording after verification.
+If reverse charge applies, verify the required wording from official guidance or an adviser before you use it.

 If you sell into the EU, check early whether the EUR 10 000 EU-wide threshold is relevant for your supplies and whether an OSS special scheme would simplify reporting.
 If you opt in, you register in one Member State of identification and report all supplies covered by that scheme through OSS.
 You still file domestic VAT returns because OSS does not replace them.